Sitecore/docker-images/README.md

 ## Updates

+- [Added] CD, CM, Processing and Reporting roles to Sitecore 8.2.180406 on windowsservercore-1803.
 - [Added] Sitecore 8.2.* on windowsservercore-1803.
 - [Added] Sitecore 9.0.2 XM1, SQL Developer and Solr on 1803.
 - [Added] Sitecore 9.0.1 on windowsservercore-1803.